emtronictech/pockethernet-v1-macos-updater/README.md

 Little endian command values
 ```

-Each updater script is intentionally version specific.
-A script should only be used with the official Linux updater file for the matching firmware version.
+Each updater is intentionally version specific.
+An updater should only be used with the official Linux updater file for the matching firmware version.

 ## Adding support for another firmware version